-After a long wait and after a delayed opening, the new toy train was finally open "for business" on 2 December.
+After a long wait and after a delayed opening, the new toy train finally arrived!
 Our thanks to Lambeth Landscapes for their help during the long wait.

 Kennington Park's playground used to be located next door to the Camberwell New Road, close to the Astroturf and the Lido that closed in 1988.
 The Friends of Kennington Park raised money and in 2006 a new playground was opened on a site that had formerly been some old tennis courts, in the heart of the park.